1Panel-dev/appstore/apps/elasticsearch/README_en.md

-# Default Account
+## Default Account

-- Default Account: elastic
+Account: `elastic`

-# Elasticsearch
+## Introduction

 **Elasticsearch** is a distributed RESTful search engine optimized for speed and relevance at production scale workloads.
 You can use Elasticsearch to perform real-time search applications on massive datasets.

-# Key Features:
+## Features

-## Full-Text Search
+### Full-Text Search

 - Supports full-text search and queries, enabling quick discovery of relevant documents in large datasets.
 - Utilizes techniques like tokenization and stemming for efficient text search.

-## Distributed Performance
+### Distributed Performance

 - Horizontally scalable, easily distributing data across multiple nodes for high-performance data storage and retrieval.

-## Real-Time Data
+### Real-Time Data

 - Supports real-time indexing and searching, quickly responding to additions, updates, and deletions of data.

-## Support for Multiple Data Types
+### Support for Multiple Data Types

 - Handles structured, semi-structured, and unstructured data, such as text and geospatial data.

-## Powerful Aggregation Analysis
+### Powerful Aggregation Analysis

 - Offers rich aggregation capabilities for summarizing, statistics, and analyzing data.

-## RESTful API
+### RESTful API

 - Interact with Elasticsearch using simple HTTP requests to perform indexing, searching, and management operations.

-## Flexible Plugins and Ecosystem
+### Flexible Plugins and Ecosystem

 - Features a rich plugin ecosystem to extend its functionality and meet diverse requirements.

-## Visualization Tools
+### Visualization Tools

 - Includes various visualization tools and dashboards, such as Kibana, for displaying and analyzing data in Elasticsearch.